The search for alternating surgeries: Algorithmically searching for obtuse superbases.

 where $\bsigma=\sigma_1 \e_1 + \dots + \sigma_r \e_r$ is a changemaker vector satisfying $\norm{\bsigma}=n$.
 Let $L'$ be the $n$-changemaker lattice

 Note that $L'$ is the rank $r-1$ sublattice of $L$ such that $\bv\in L$ is contained in $L'$ if and only if $v_0=v_{-1}=0$.

 Obtuse superbases for half-integer changemaker lattices were studied extensively in \cite{McCoyAltUnknotting}.
 Our first result is that all but two elements of an obtuse superbase must be contained in the sublattice $L'$. \begin{prop} Suppose that $L$ admits an obtuse superbase $B$.
 Then $B$ contains precisely two elements $\bv\in B$ with $v_0 \neq 0$. \end{prop} \begin{proof} Note that there is at least one element of $B$ with $v_0\neq 0$ since $B$ spans $L$.
 In fact, since the elements of $B$ sum to zero, this shows that there must be at least two elements of $B$ with $v_0\neq 0$.
-The fact that there are at most two elements follows immediately from \cite[Lemma~5.3(i)]{McCoyAltUnknotting}, which states that if $\bm{z}$ is a sum of elements of $B$, then $|z_0|\leq 1$. \end{proof} Furthermore, we may assume that one of these basis elements that are not in $L'$ is in the form $\bv=-\e_1+\e_0+\e_{-1}$. \begin{lem}[{\cite[Lemma 5.7]{McCoyAltUnknotting}}] Let $m>1$ be minimal such that $\sigma_m>1$.
+The fact that there are at most two elements follows immediately from \cite[Lemma~5.3(i)]{McCoyAltUnknotting}, which states that if $\bm{z}$ is a sum of elements of $B$, then $|z_0|\leq 1$. \end{proof} Furthermore, the following result shows that one of these basis elements in $L'$ can be assumed to be of the form $\bv=-\e_1+\e_0+\e_{-1}$. \begin{lem}[{\cite[Lemma 5.7]{McCoyAltUnknotting}}] Let $m>1$ be minimal such that $\sigma_m>1$.
 Then if $L$ admits an obtuse superbase, then it admits an obtuse superbase containing the vectors

 \end{lem}

 This yields the following algorithm to find an obtuse superbase. \begin{alg} Given an $(n+\frac12)$-changemaker lattice

 the following procedure either finds an obtuse superbase for $L$ or certifies that none exists. \begin{enumerate} \item Produce a list $V_{\mathrm{irred}}$ of irreducible vectors in $L'$, where $L'$ is the $n$-changemaker lattice